 10 Top Dog Names for Females

 For the sixth year in a row, the name Bella claimed the title of Australia’s most popular dog name.
 Indeed, with the exception of Victoria (in which Charlie proved to be the #1 top dog name), Bella earned the top ranking in every state and territory.
 All hail Bella.
 Long may she reign.

 Clink clink, let’s drink

 In a thirst-quenching turn of events, Australian Dog Owners have revealed a love of drink-inspired dog names.
-In fact, one third of the Top 15 dog names were inspired by drinks.
+In fact, one quarter of the Top 20 dog names were inspired by drinks.
 Interestingly, this pattern doesn’t continue among the lower ranked names.
 This suggests that, as far as dogs and drinks are concerned, Australian Dog Owners have an “all or nothing” policy.
-Condiments also made a cameo, with “Pepper” and “Chilli” taking the 32st and 95th spots, respectively.
+Condiments also made a cameo, with “Pepper” and “Chilli” taking the 29tt and 108th spots, respectively.

 Pop Culture Takes a Slump

 Compared to earlier top dog names lists, the popularity of pop culture-inspired names saw a decline.
-Amidst the Top 20 Names, pop culture references were conspicuously absent.
+Aside from Luna (Harry Potter), pop culture references were conspicuously absent amidst the Top 20 Dog Names.

-(NB: we’re glad to see Simba and Nala rank in the Top 100.
-Thanks to the live-action remake of The Lion King, they’ll surely remain popular in Australia for some time!)
+(NB: we’re glad to see Nala and Simba rank in the Top 100.
+Thanks to the live-action remake of The Lion King, they’ll surely remain popular in Australia for some time.)